technofocus-pte/Capstnprjctsolngddepth/Usecase/fleet-chatapp.md

 # IMPORTANT

-Open a Notepad from Start menu to save all Azure resources endpoint ,keys and connection values to use in differnet tasks of the labs
+Open a Notepad from Start menu to save all Azure resources endpoint ,keys and connection values to use in different tasks of the labs

 ## Exercise 1 : Deploy the resources in Azure